 Jack's Beach Concessions & Bike Rentals

 If you’ve visited the Huntington Beach Pier, you’ve surely seen Zack’s.
 Located just north of the Huntington Beach Pier, Zack’s stocks beach cruisers, double bikes, and tandem bikes.
-Cruisers run $10 per hour and $30 for day, with extras like alley cats, child seats, and buggies available for additional fees.
-Note Zack’s sister concessionnaire, Zack’s Too, further south at Huntington State Beach (21579 Pacific Coast Highway, Huntington Beach, CA 92648, 714-536-2696).
+Cruisers run $10 per hour and $30 per day, with extras like alley cats, child seats, and buggies available for additional fees.
+Note Zack’s sister concessionaire, Zack’s Too, further south at Huntington State Beach (21579 Pacific Coast Highway, Huntington Beach, CA 92648, 714-536-2696).

 Conveniently located on the beach between towers 11 and 13 in front of The Waterfront Beach Resort, A Hilton Hotel, this adventure concessionaire offers loads of biking options, including single, double, and triple surreys starting at $25 per hour; beach cruisers at $10 per hour, $20 per half day, and $30 for the day; deuce coupes; choppers; quad sports; tandem bicycles; and kids bicycles.